 Venthyr Assassination Rogue Deep Dive

 Flagellation is the Venthyr Rogue class ability.
-It is a 90-second cooldown ability that applies a debuff to the target that lasts 20 seconds.
-Any Combo Point spent during this time will deal additional damage to the target and increase the Torment stacks this ability leaves behind.
-Before these 20 seconds have passed, but as late as possible, you will have to reactive Flagellation to consume the debuff to buff yourself with 0.5% Haste for each stack (each Combo Point you used during its duration), up to 15% Haste.
-This Haste buff then lasts another 20 seconds.
+It is a 90-second cooldown ability that applies a debuff to the target that lasts 12 seconds.
+Any Combo Point spent during this time will deal additional damage to the target and increase your Haste by 1%.
+After the debuff expires, you will continue to benefit from the Haste buff for another 12 seconds.

 Door of Shadows is the Venthyr signature ability.
 It allows you to teleport to a target location within range after casting this ability for 1.5 seconds.
 This helps out our already strong mobility toolkit by providing an ability that lets us teleport to a specific location, whereas Sprint requires you to run through potentially hazardous ground effects and Shadowstep requires a hostile or friendly target to step to.

 All three Venthyr Soulbinds offer multiple DPS bonuses.
 Nadjia the Mistblade is the most powerful of the three for raiding, having a strong single-target focus.
 Theotar the Mad Duke and General Draven are both worse for pure single-target, but offer better opportunities for cleave and AoE fights instead.